 Many factors contribute to a person’s likelihood of developing an addiction to drugs and/or alcohol.
 Scientists have debated whether substance use disorders are born of nature or nurture, or a combination of both.
-Presently, there is widespread acceptance of the later, with most research pointing to addiction as the result of genetics and the environment.
+Presently, there is widespread acceptance of the latter, with most research pointing to addiction as the result of genetics and the environment.
 Consequently, a family history of addiction has proven to be one of the highest risk factors for addiction.
 There are two main reasons for this:

 Addiction Has a Strong Genetic Component